SpencerOs/ment.tools/_posts/2025-01-22-hello-world.md

 ---
 layout: post
-title: "Hello World"
+title: "hello world"
-date: 2025-01-23 10:00:00 -0800
+date: 2025-01-31 10:00:00 -0800
 ---

-We are excited to announce our first alpha version of Ment... coming soon
+we are excited to announce our first alpha version of ment... coming soon